The Romans conquer the Danube

 Roman traces along the Danube

-Located on the most northern point of the Danube, the city of Regensburg can look back on more than 2,000 years of history.
-Finds prove that Regensburg was already inhabited in the Stone Age.
-In 179 AC, the Romans founded the legionnaires’ camp “Castra Regina”, the camp near Regen.
+Located at the northernmost point of the Danube, the city of Regensburg looks back on a history of over 2,000 years.
+Findings prove that Regensburg was already populated in the Stone Age.
+In 179 AD, the Romans founded the legionary camp "Castra Regina", the camp on the Regen.

 The Roman Museum Fort Boiotro is located in a late medieval house in Passau, which rests on the foundations of the fort Boiotro.
-The fort built around 280 AD gave the Romans back to 375 again.
+The Romans abandoned the fort, which was built around 280 AD, as early as 375.

-For 500 years, the Roman Empire shaped Upper Austria.
-The Römerburgus in Oberranna is by far the best preserved Roman building in Upper Austria.
-In Schlögen, a Roman bath invites you to immerse yourself in the ancient world of architecture, technology and joie de vivre.
+For 500 years, the Roman Empire shaped the province of Upper Austria.
+The Roman castle in Oberranna is by far the best preserved Roman building in Upper Austria.
+In Schlögen, a Roman bath invites visitors to immerse themselves in the ancient world of architecture, technology and joie de vivre.

-The Roman name Lentia derives from the Celtic root “lentos = bendable, curved”.
-Linz would thus be interpreted as a settlement at the bend of the river, which coincides with the situation on the Danube.
-To protect the important traffic route over the Danube, Roman soldiers built towards the end of the 1st century AD. a fort (courtyard of the State Theater) as part of the border system of the province of Norikum.
-The associated civil settlement, which never received city rank, was west of today’s main axis Hauptplatz – Innere Landstraße.
-A “holy district” with a mithraeum was uncovered in the playground area.
-From late antiquity (4th / 5th century), when the settlement area shifted from the Niederterrasse to the Martinsfeld, there is a burial ground with rich offerings on the Römerberg.
+The Roman name Lentia is derived from the Celtic root "lentos = flexible, curved".
+Linz would thus be interpreted as a settlement at the bend of the river, which is consistent with its location on the Danube.
+To protect the important traffic route across the Danube, Roman soldiers built a fort (courtyard of the provincial theater) towards the end of the 1st century AD as part of the border system of the province of Noricum.
+The associated civilian settlement, which never received city status, was located west of today's main traffic axis Hauptplatz - Innere Landstraße.
+A "Holy District" with a Mithraeum was uncovered in the area of Tummelplatz.
+From Late Antiquity (4th/5th century), when the focus of settlement shifted from the Niederterrasse to the Martinsfeld, a burial ground with rich grave goods is known on the Römerberg.

-Lauriacum / Enns was one of the largest and most important trading and military bases on the northern border of the Roman Empire.
-Its importance was achieved by the stationing of the 2nd Italic Legion.
-This built here towards the end of the 2nd century AD, the only legionary camp in the Roman province of Noricum.
+Lauriacum/Enns was one of the largest and most important trading and military bases on the northern border of the Roman Empire.
+It gained its importance through the stationing of the 2nd Italic Legion.
+The latter established the only legionary camp in the Roman province of Noricum here towards the end of the 2nd century AD.

-The castle ruin Theben, which towers on a high rock over the Danube, is one of the most important archaeological sites in Central Europe.
+The ruins of Thebes Castle, perched on a high rock above the Danube, are one of the most important archaeological sites in Central Europe.
 The Celts had their settlement here, the Romans controlled the Limes from here and the Slavs built a fearsome fortress here.